 Summing it Up

-Hope I have incorporated major factors that affect costs of engineering, procurement and construction projects and have also suggested remedial measures.
-I would like to hear from you if there are other issues that can prevent wrong estimation and solutions that can help improve project profitability.
+Hope I have incorporated major factors that lead to wrong cost estimates of engineering, procurement and construction projects and hope I have also suggested remedial measures.
+I would like to hear from you if there are other issues that can prevent wrong cost estimates and provide solutions that can help improve project profitability.

 For any queries please use the contact form.